bobpaterno/music_pitcher/user_stories.md

 * User must fill in something for the subject field
 * User must fill in something for the body field
 * User may optionally fill in the "notes about pitch" field
+* The order of the songs selected will be saved for future presentation
 * Database must save the time and date of the pitch
 * A record of the song list and corresponding notes/subject/body fields